As a manager or supervisor, have you fallen into this trap?

 The foundation of an employee evaluation is a formal, standardized, and objective performance appraisal (or review).
 If your agency doesn’t have one in place, collaborating with your team, managers, and the HR department allows for creating a review that is fair and beneficial to all levels of employees.

-Ideally, an appraisal is clear, straightforward, and not so cumbersome that it causes rater irritation or fatigue when preparing the review.
+Ideally, a review is clear, straightforward, and not so cumbersome that it causes irritation or fatigue during preparation.

 Performance Review Preparation